-Smart trainers account for a large proportion of these sales, where “smart” refers to the ability of a computer program or app to talk to the trainer and control the bike’s resistance without the need for a rider to shift gears.
+When it comes to smart trainers, ‘smart’ refers to the ability of a computer program or app to communicate with the trainer and control the resistance without the need for a rider to shift gears.

 What is ERG mode?

 Power is a calculation of torque (how hard you’re pressing on the pedals) multiplied by cadence (how fast they are turning).
 ERG mode uses the two in tandem to ensure you hit the prescribed power output.

 As an example, if a Zwift workout requires you to hold 200 watts, the resistance will automatically increase if your cadence drops, or decrease if your cadence increases, in order to keep you at 200 watts.

 This is in contrast with other trainer modes, or when you’re out on the bike in the ‘real world’, where the onus is on you to adjust your torque and cadence in order to hit the target power.